 In Ayurvedic medicine, turmeric is used as a digestive healing agent.
 Due to its anti-inflammatory nature, curcumin helps to reduce the symptoms of IBS and other digestive ailments.
 In fact, many IBS sufferers may be able to stop taking corticosteroids which are strong anti-inflammatory medications but with numerous deleterious side effects.

-Curcumin can not only stop inflammation, but it can also help decrease bowel cramping and constipation by relaxing the smooth muscles of the digestive tract.
+Curcumin can not only stop inflammation but can also help decrease bowel cramping and constipation by relaxing the smooth muscles of the digestive tract.
 It's thought to help reverse a "leaky gut" (intestinal permeability) as well.
 It does so by contracting the proteins in the bowel lining, squeezing the spaces between the cells so that food particles and toxins cannot enter the bloodstream.

 Curcumin also helps good intestinal bacteria thrive.
 It has the unique mechanism of disrupting the growth of harmful organisms and eradicating them from the body while helping to repair the stomach lining.